 - This checklist from Rebuilding Together provides a nicely organized list of items to be mindful of that pertain to the physical and safety features of a home.

-OTs should develop a safety assessment form that works for them that they can use to provide an initial service for aging-in-place clients – whether any additional work is done or not.
+OTs should develop a safety assessment form that works for them to use to provide an initial service for aging in place clients – whether any additional work is done or not.
 A professional functional assessment that an OT or PT performs for a client will factor into an overall strategy for home improvements but may be more specific than a spatial study to identify mobility and other concerns.